-For those who take pleasure in challenging cycling climbs, the winding route past Kaaterskill Falls on Route 23A offers riders the chance to stop and see one of the most beautiful waterfalls in New York, and a climb that ascends 1,500 feet in five miles.
+For those who take pleasure challenging mountain biking routes, the winding route past Kaaterskill Falls on Route 23A offers riders the chance to stop and see one of the most beautiful waterfalls in New York, and a climb that ascends 1,500 feet in five miles.

 As home to some of the toughest terrain in the country, the Catskills play host to world-class cycling competitions and events throughout the year, including:

 - Tour of the Catskills – Held annually every summer, the Tour of the Catskills offers Pro/Am Stage Races, road races, and the Grand Fondo, and includes one of the Northeast’s most challenging climbs: The Devil’s Kitchen.

 - Women’s Woodstock Cycling Grand Prix – One of the few women-only cycling races in the United States, this hilly course begins and ends in Woodstock traveling over 50 miles in total.